Improve Warehouse Productivity using Pathfinding Algorithm with Python

 Initial Solution: Next Closest Location Strategy

-In the first article, we presented an initial solution using Next Closest Location Strategy.
+In the first article, we presented an initial solution using the Next Closest Location Strategy.

 (2) Next Storage Location Scenario — (Image by Author)